jayanta8509/m2m100-en-bn-finetuned-opus100-API/README.md

 - 🔍 Error handling demonstration
 - 📊 Performance monitoring

-> **Note**: Make sure the `transition.mp4` file is in your repository root directory for the video to display properly.
+> **Note**: The video is embedded above and also available as a direct link.
+Make sure the `transition.mp4` file is in your repository root directory for the video to display properly.

 ## 🚀 Quick Start